Glowing praise for Blog article – Because we’re worth it!

-Last week I received some heart-warming feedback from Annie Hensley of Francis-Jones Morehen Thorp Pty Ltd about a blog article I had written and published on my website and in LinkedIn in July 2016.
+Last week I received heart-warming feedback from Annie Hensley, of Francis-Jones Morehen Thorp Pty Ltd, about an article I had written and published on my blog and in LinkedIn in July 2016.

 Annie has given me permission to reproduce her letter here: